ellenjunghyunkim/late_life_working/README.md

 # Description of this data
-The codes and data are for the paper Kim, Jung Hyun and Muniz-Terrera, Graciela and Leist, Anja, Does (Re-)Entering the Labor Market at Advanced Ages Protect Against Cognitive Decline?
-A Panel-Matching Difference-in-Differences Approach.
+The codes and data are for the paper Does (Re-)Entering the Labor Market at Advanced Ages Protect Against Cognitive Decline?
+A Panel-Matching Difference-in-Differences Approach, Kim, Jung Hyun and Muniz-Terrera, Graciela and Leist, Anja (2022).

 ## Data
 - The data used in this study are publicly available on the Health and Retirement Study website (http://hrsonline.isr.umich.edu/).